Mohammad-SU/Python-Random-Card-Game/README.md

 If it doesn't work, please run this program on https://www.onlinegdb.com/ (make sure to change the language to Python 3)

-Things that may be added in the future:
+Future update ideas:
-Leaderboard and colours
+ - Leaderboard and colours
+ - Ability to choose number of cards picked each time
+ - Cleaner/better optimised code